Charter of the Young Democrats of Massachusetts

 Recognizing the allotment of two seats on the Democratic State Committee (DSC), YDM shall elect one male and one female representative to serve under the terms of the Charter of the Massachusetts Democratic Party,

-- Reporting at each YDA monthly meeting any updates or correspondences from the Democratic State Party.
+- Reporting at each YDM meeting any updates or correspondences from the Democratic State Party.

-- Political Committee, for the purpose of coordinating electoral activities, facilitating endorsements of candidates, and providing support to Young Democrats running for public office.
-The chair of this committee shall oversee the Political Committee.
+- Political Director, who will coordinate electoral activities, facilitate endorsements of candidates, and provide support to Young Democrats running for public office.

-- Public Policy Committee, for the purpose for advocating for the policies set forth in the Platform.
-The chair of this committee shall oversee the Public Policy Committee.
+- Public Policy Director, who will advocate for the policies set forth in the Platform.

-- Membership and Outreach Committee, for the purpose of increasing YDM active membership and reaching out to new constituent groups.
-The chair of this committee shall oversee the Membership and Outreach Committee.
+- Membership and Outreach Director, who will work to increase YDM active membership and reaching out to new constituent groups.

-- Diversity Committee, for the purpose of coordinating the inclusion of vulnerable, and underrepresented populations through the support and development of policy, programs and protocols.
-The chair of this committee shall oversee the Diversity Committee.
+- Diversity Director, who will coordinate the inclusion of vulnerable, and underrepresented populations through the support and development of policy, programs and protocols.

 11. Chairs of Chartered Caucuses